neerajakumari1304/Heart_Disease_Prediction/README.md

-# Heart_Disease_Prediction
-Heart Disease Prediction – A structured dataset of patient health attributes (age, sex, chest pain type, blood pressure, cholesterol, ECG results, heart rate, etc.) with target labels indicating presence or absence of heart disease.
-Useful for exploratory data analysis, machine learning classification, and healthcare research
+📄 Heart Disease Prediction
+📌 Overview
+This project predicts the likelihood of heart disease using multiple machine learning models.
+It includes data preprocessing, feature scaling, balancing with SMOTE, model training, evaluation using ROC‑AUC, and saving the best performing model for inference.
+A simple web interface (Flask + HTML templates) is also provided for user interaction.